yassinecc/articles/articleStripe.md

 });
 ```

-The implementation of a customer database is outside the scope of this article, but you can easily implement PostgreSQL + Sequelize and try out payments with the `findOrCreateStripeCustomer` logic
+The implementation of a customer database is outside the scope of this article, but you can easily use PostgreSQL + Sequelize and try out payments with the `findOrCreateStripeCustomer` logic

 > Now all payments linked to one customer are grouped in the Stripe dashboard